globaleaks/whistleblowing-software/documentation/roadmap/index.rst

 Application Client Update
 .........................
 GlobaLeeaks client is still based on Angular 1 and on other stable but outdated components.
-Considering the maturity of the technology and of the libraries adopted, this does not currently represent any security risk but as the time passes by,  it significatively impacts the possibility of growth of the application, especially in relation to the set of plannedproject extensions.
+Considering the maturity of the technology and of the libraries adopted, this does not currently represent any security risk but as the time passes by, it significatively impacts the possibility of growth of the application, especially in relation to the set of planned project extensions.

 Within this project idea we propose to rewrite the current application client pursuing the following set of goals:

 - Bump of the core client library from AngularJs to Angular;
-- Bump of Bootstrap library from Bootstrap 4 to Bootstrap 5
+- Bump of Bootstrap library from Bootstrap 4 to Bootstrap 5;
 - General optimization and modularization of the client to foster more code reuse and AGILE development.

 Statistics and Reporting